 - Remove kitchen twine from roasts.
 Slice roasts thinly against grain and transfer to platter with vegetables.
 Pour ½ cup pan juices over meat.
 Serve with remaining pan juices.

-Recipe adapted from Cook’s Country Magazine, February/March 2011.
+Recipe from Cook’s Country Magazine, February/March 2011.